OpenAstronomy/pyastro/pages/2018/index.rst

 Organising Committee
 ####################

 The organising committee consists of: Matt Craig (chair), Azalee Bostroem, Daniela Huppenkothen, Andrew Leonard, Duncan Macleod, Brigitta Sipocz and Erik Tollerud.
-The local organizing committee is Kelle Cruz and Stephanie Tonnenson but the logistics are primarily handled by Flatiron Staff: Seran Lee-Johnson and Jocelyn Dorszynski.
+The local organizing committee is Kelle Cruz and Stephanie Tonnesen but the logistics are primarily handled by Flatiron Staff: Seran Lee-Johnson and Jocelyn Dorszynski.

 To contact the organizers, send an email to python.in.astronomy.soc $AT$ gmail.com.